February 14, 2019

 We recognize there are concerns about potential social impacts at these sites.
 Coastal GasLink has heard those concerns and consulted with First Nations, government and other stakeholders.
 This feedback is carefully considered and these facilities are designed to the highest standard and will be operated to ensure safe communities.

-As part of our commitment to ensuring First Nations participation, contracts were awarded to northern Indigenous businesses, which partnered with camp providers for each site.
+As part of our commitment to ensuring First Nations participation, contracts were awarded to northern Indigenous businesses, which partnered with workforce accommodation providers for each site.
 We are proud to be working with First Nations communities and businesses to provide workforce accommodation and security services at these accommodation sites.

 Once on site, we will ensure that all workers are kept safe by providing around the clock security and medical services.
 Security service workers will ensure only approved people are allowed into the fenced area containing the temporary accommodations.
 In addition, separate living quarters, for men and women, with private washroom facilities will ensure privacy for our employees and contractors.